alec-m13/alec-m13.github.io/_posts/2021-12-31-reference-grid.md

 - Define the binary operation + on G x G by a + b := T(-a, b).
 It must be that G is a group under + with identity 0.

 The unit sphere is defined as a set of coordinates.
-It must be a minimal (monoidal) generating set of G under + and it must be closed under -.
-That is, every element of G (except the origin) must be representable as a sum x1 + x1 + ... + xn where each xi is in the unit sphere, removing any element from the unit sphere breaks this generating property, and for each x in the sphere -x must also be in the sphere.
+It must be a (monoidal) generating set of G under + and it must be closed under -.
+That is, 1) every element of G (except the origin) must be representable as a sum x1 + x1 + ... + xn where each xi is in the unit sphere and 2) for each x in the sphere -x must also be in the sphere.

+The sphere induces a distance on G (via magnitudes): The magnitude of an element is the minimal length of the generating sum expression over elements from the unit sphere.
+In other words, the magnitude is the minimal number of steps it takes to reach that element from the origin going in the directions of the unit sphere.

 The full group of orientations is the group of automorphisms of G. Necessarily they fix the unit sphere.
 The orientations presented by the user must be a subgroup of the full group of orientations.
 Why subgroup instead of just all of them?
 In case the user doesn't want to allow for reflections or something like that.